parulnith/blog/_posts/2021-05-27-Interpretable or Accurate? Why Not Both?.md

 ---

-## Machine learning Interpretability — A primer
+## Machine learning Interpretability — A Primer

 Machine Learning is a powerful tool and is being increasingly used in multi-faceted ways across several industries.
 The AI models are increasingly used to make decisions that affect people’s lives.
 Therefore, it becomes imperative that the predictions are fair and not biased or discriminating.